What is Brave Browser?

 I’m going to leave you a shameless affiliate link.
-Meaning I will gain $5 in BAT Tokens if you’re going to download it through my affiliate link and going to use it at least for a month.
+Meaning I will gain up to $7.5 in BAT Tokens (depending on your region) if you’re going to download it through my affiliate link and going to use it at least for a month.
 I’m not ashamed to admit that, it’s a great browser I’m using it myself and yes, I’m advertising it as well.

 I’m also Brave Verified if you would like me to leave a tip in BAT, feel free, thanks.